sdv-dev/RDT/CONTRIBUTING.rst

 Integration Tests
 ~~~~~~~~~~~~~~~~~

-* As described in the :ref:`Creating Integration Tests` section, we already run some integration
+* As described in the `Creating Integration Tests`_ section, we already run some integration
    tests by default for each transformer.
 Before putting up a PR, confirm that those tests pass
    and any other tests that may be needed are added.
 * Integration tests should be added under ``tests/unit/transformers/{transformer_module}``.

 Validating Integration Tests